Motorcycle Accident Lawyer in McKinney

 • Collect evidence to prove liability

-• Consult with experts to determine the full scope of your damages
+• Consult with professionals to determine the full scope of your damages

 • Review your damages to determine the total value of your claim